Claudio-R/Claudio-R.github.io/README.md

 This work was supported by Professor Bernardini Alberto, Professor Professor Ceri Stefano, Postdoc Nanni Luca and Professor Sarti Augusto.

 ## Description
-SonicIGV is a long-term, open-minded project with the aim to create a complete tool able to provide strong analysis and sonification tools of genomic data together with the visualization tools provided by the IGV platform, licensed by MIT.
+SonicIGV is a long-term, open-minded project with the aim to create a platform able to provide strong analysis and sonification tools of genomic data together with the visualization tools provided by the IGV platform, licensed by MIT.

 If you wish to know more about IGV and the people behind it, please visit the official website at the link https://igv.org/.